You are listening to the Sean Hannity Radio Show Podcast.

 I think he can be looked at and perhaps even charged with obstruction of justice.

-I think you mean impeachment proceedings.
+So you mean impeachment proceedings?

 Impeachment originates in the House.

-House leadership and the Republican Party has shown no interest in that, and seems like it's the furthest thing from their mind.
+House leadership and the Republican Party has shown no interest in that and seems like it's the furthest thing from their mind.

-You think that's gonna change?
+You think that's going to change?

 Are you suggesting that President Trump should face impeachment?